-At iLEAD Antelope Valley we believe there is an implicit and an explicit curriculum to teach.
+At iLEAD Hybrid Antelope Valley we believe there is an implicit and an explicit curriculum to teach.
 Beyond the required skills and knowledge to be imparted, we place equal emphasis on the social and emotional development of every one of our learners.
-At iLEAD, our goal is nothing short of creating passionate, self-directed, lifelong learners and leaders.
-We strive to prepare children for their next stage of learning and encourage them to help make a positive difference in the world!
+At iLEAD, our goal is nothing short of inspiring passionate, self-directed, lifelong learners and leaders.
+Through independent study with flexible attendance, we strive to prepare children for their next stage of learning and encourage them to help make a positive difference in the world!

-Individual learning plans personalize instruction to fit each learner’s personality and growth.
-Presentations of learning showcase each learner’s understanding and progress.
-New technologies surround the learners and enhance learning by placing the knowledge base of the entire planet at their fingertips.
+Individual Learning Plans personalize instruction to fit each learner’s personality and growth.
+Presentations of Learning showcase each learner’s understanding and progress.
+New technologies surround the learners and enhance learning by placing unlimited knowledge at their fingertips.
 Field studies offer exploration of the world around them and bring deeper learning to life through authentic experiences.

-At iLEAD Antelope Valley deeper learning is not an end in itself.
-Rather, it is a vital part of a holistic approach to an organic and lasting exchange of information, resonating with ideas and collaboration between and among our learners, facilitators, administrators, families, and our communities.
+At iLEAD Hybrid Antelope Valley, deeper learning is not an end in itself.
+Rather, it is a vital part of a holistic approach to an organic and lasting exchange of information, resonating with ideas and collaboration among our learners, facilitators, administrators, families, and our communities.

 Individual Learning Plans